lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 ~~~
 {: .source}

-In this example, first we declared an attribute `AverageOrder` for
+In this example we first declared an attribute `AverageOrder` for
 objects in the category `IsCollection`, and then installed the function
 `AvgOrdOfCollection` as a method for this attribute.
 Instead of calling
-the function `AvgOrdOfCollection`, we may now call `AverageOrder`.
+the function `AvgOrdOfCollection` we may now call `AverageOrder`.

-Now we may check that subsequent calls of `AverageOrder` with the same argument
+Let us see if defining this new attribute and installing a method for this attribute
-are performed at zero cost.
-In this example the time is reduced from more than
+has the desired effect: Calling `AvgOrder` for a second time on the same collection
-16 seconds to zero:
+comes at zero cost:

 ~~~
 S:=SymmetricGroup(10);; AverageOrder(S); time; AverageOrder(S); time;